 Faders (volume controls) can be either linear or rotary in design.
 A rotary fader is shown here.

 As we've noted, faders are also referred to as attenuates, gain controls, or pots (for potentiometers).

 Linear faders (shown on the right) are also referred to as vertical faders and slide faders.

 It's important to maintain optimum levels throughout a production.
 This is commonly referred to as riding gain.

-You will recall that, depending on the production facility, digital and analog audio signals typically require different optimum levels.
-However, to reduce confusion in the following discussion we'll use the analog standard of 0dB to represent a maximum level.
+Although the recommended digital and analog audio levels my be different depending on the production facility, to reduce confusion in the following discussion we'll use the analog standard of 0dB to represent a maximum level.